The Importance of Business Analytics in an MBA Program

 This blog post was originally published in July 2021, and was revised in June 2023.

 Data analytics has far-reaching implications for business, now more than ever before.
 But you do not need to be a data scientist to make progress in the era of big data.
 Managers and leaders with a business degree who understand analytics and can glean important insights using data are essential for organizations across every industry.

 A recent report found that 94 percent of enterprises state data analytics are important to their business growth and digital transformation and plan to increase their analytics and business intelligence spending in 2020.
 Research also shows that investing in big data increases profits for businesses and improves operational efficiencies.

 Companies are seeking out graduates who have completed an MBA program with solid coursework in business analytics so they can gather, interpret, and provide actionable recommendations from the massive amounts of data they are generating.
 Additionally, businesses want data analysts to have business acumen, and be able to take broader perspectives when communicating their findings to colleagues and management.

 Potential Careers for MBA Graduates with a Foundation in Business Analytics

 At the SMU Cox School of Business, analytics make up one of the foundational pillars of the Cox Advantage.
 Obtaining an MBA with a foundation in business analytics sets graduates up for success.
-Whether you are pursuing the SMU Cox Online MBA program or the MBA Direct program for early-career professionals, graduates can not only expect to significantly increase their average salary, but can explore job opportunities in virtually any sector.
+Whether you are pursuing the SMU Cox Online MBA program or the MBA Direct program for early-career professionals, graduates from top universities can not only expect to significantly increase their average salary, but can explore job opportunities in virtually any sector.
 This is because every company in every industry is relying more and more on data science.
 Therefore, they require business administration professionals to also understand business analytics.
 MBA graduates must be able to interpret and use big data to make better business decisions that improve performance.

 Fields Currently Hiring New MBA’s with Fluency in Business Analytics